ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/FlexContainerPolicies.md

 ## Self-Defined Specializations

 It is possible to define own specializations that need to be placed in schema files, similar to the provided ones.
-These files must have the `.fcp` extension and must be placed in one of the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} or [secondary init](../setup/Running.md#secondary-init-directory) directories.
+These files must have the `.fcp` extension and must be placed in one of the [init](https://github.com/ankraft/ACME-oneM2M-CSE/blob/master/acme/init){target=_new} or [user-provided *init* directory](../setup/Running.md#user-provided-init-directory).
 They are imported automatically when the CSE starts.

 The self-defined schema files have to follow the format described above.